How Do You Know What You Need Between Humidifier vs Dehumidifier

-In winter, some places such as Jacksonville in Florida and New Orleans in Louisiana experience high humidity throughout the year.
-Therefore, you might need a dehumidifier in your home in winter if you live there.
+In winter, some places, such as Jacksonville in Florida and New Orleans in Louisiana experience high humidity throughout the year.
+Therefore, you might need a dehumidifier in your home in the winter if you live there.

 So what is the best humidity level in winter?
 This should be between 30 and 45%.

-Do I need a humidifier or dehumidifier in basement?
+Do I need a humidifier or dehumidifier in the basement?

 Well, because of its hidden nature, you will most likely need a dehumidifier in your basement rather than a humidifier.

 The basement hardly sees any natural light or heat.
-Therefore, if the humidity is even just slightly more than it should be, you might experience the festering of mold and other indoor allergens.
+Therefore, if the humidity is even slightly higher than it should be, you might experience the festering of mold and other indoor allergens.

-If you have a finished basement fitted with everything including heating, well, you might not really need a dehumidifier alone.
+If you have a finished basement fitted with everything, including heating, you might not really need a dehumidifier alone.

-In some cases, you might need a humidifier especially if the water table in your area is far and if your basement is well insulated.
+In some cases, you might need a humidifier, especially if the water table in your area is far away and if your basement is well-insulated.

 How do you know if you need a humidifier?

-You may not feel the dry air using your nostrils or lungs.
-However, there are many tell tale signs.
+You may not feel the dry air through your nostrils or lungs.
+However, there are many telltale signs.
 For example, if you experience static when wearing clothes, it is an indication of dry air.

 You can also look out for static in your hair.
 In addition, unhealthy indoor plants may be an indication of low humidity.
 Therefore, you might have to buy a humidifier for plants.

-If you work from home or from office and your lips feel too dry, you need to buy a humidifier.
-At the same time, if your skin feels really dry, if your sinuses are dry, you need to add some moisture into the air.
+If you work from home or the office and your lips feel too dry, you need to buy a humidifier.
+At the same time, if your skin feels really dry or if your sinuses are dry, you need to add some moisture to the air.